crar01/MiniLabTesting/readme.md

 5. You can see more examples in `examples/example1.ts`

+## Options

+`Laboratory.xtest` : Skips a set of test cases and no message is displayed.

+`Laboratory.xxtest` : Skips a set of test cases and displays a message.

 ## Running your tests

 1. Run `npm install` to install the dependencies.